Suburban street plan from above

 Several architecture degrees are offered: a Bachelor of Science in Architectural Technology (B.S.A.T.) and a Bachelor of Science in Architectural Technology with a Concentration in Construction Management (B.S.A.T.+CM), a Bachelor of Architecture (B.Arch.), a Master of Architecture (M.Arch.), a Master of Science in Health and Design (M.S.HD), and Master of Science in Architecture programs in Computational Technologies (M.S.ACT) or Urban Design (M.S.AUD).

-In Digital Art and Design, five degrees are offered, as well as one minor: Bachelor of Fine Arts (B.F.A.) degrees in Digital Arts, in Digital Arts with a concentration in Game Design, and in Graphic Design; a Master of Fine Arts (M.F.A.) degree in Graphic Design and Media Innovation; a Master of Arts (M.A.) degree in UX/UI Design and Development; and a minor in Graphic Design.
+In Digital Art and Design, six degrees are offered, as well as one minor: Bachelor of Fine Arts (B.F.A.) degrees in Digital Arts, in Digital Arts with a concentration in Game Design, and in Graphic Design; a Master of Science (M.S.) in Digital Product Design; a Master of Fine Arts (M.F.A.) degree in Graphic Design and Media Innovation; a Master of Arts (M.A.) degree in UX/UI Design and Development; and a minor in Graphic Design.

 The Interior Design department offers a Bachelor of Fine Arts in Interior Design (B.F.A.).
 Additionally, it offers a track within the B.F.A. leading to acceptance into the School of Management's Master of Business Administration (M.B.A.) program with a specialization of Design Management.